 An introductory course focusing on aggregate economic analysis.
 Topics include: aggregate measures of economic activity, macroeconomic equilibrium, money and financial institutions, monetary and fiscal policy, international economics, and economic growth.
-Transfers to both UC/CSU

-ECON-101 Principles of Microeconomics 54 hours lecture; 54 hours total
+ECON-101 Principles of Microeconomics

 Prerequisite: Completion of Intermediate Algebra or MATH-93 or MATH-232 with a minimum grade of C or appropriate placement.